SHARP in the Community

 SHARP’s murals provide children with the opportunity to express themselves through art.
 Each mural starts with research about a particular topic.
 Students then write about what they have learned and further express it through the visual arts.
 The students collaborate as a team to create a large-scale mural that later is often displayed in the community.
 Each mural is a beautiful, visual exploration of a specific subject as seen through the eyes of our children.

 Artist Sally Duback has guided SHARP students to transform their art into finished mosaics.
-Seventeen murals have been installed throughout Milwaukee — at General Mitchell International Airport, Discovery World, Miller Park and many other locations.
+Twenty-seven mural projects have been installed throughout Milwaukee — at General Mitchell International Airport, Discovery World, Miller Park and many other locations.

 Drop to Dinner - Neighborhood House Garden Park